wangjun-microsoft/Cognitive-Documentation/Content/en-us/Face/QuickStarts/CSharp.md

 Use the [Face - Detect method](https://dev.projectoxford.ai/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236)
 to detect faces in an image and return face attributes including:
 * Face ID: Unique ID used in a number of Face API scenarios.
-* Face Rectangle: The left, top, width, and Heightindicating the location of the face in the image.
+* Face Rectangle: The left, top, width, and height indicating the location of the face in the image.
 * Landmarks: An array of 27-point face landmarks pointing to the important positions of face components.
 * Facial attributes including age, gender, smile intensity, head pose, and facial hair.